What’s The Difference Between Fibreglass Insulation And Mineral Wool Insulation?

 Mineral wool insulation, however, doesn’t absorb as much moisture over time and comes with soundproofing qualities, too, which fibreglass does not.
 This is because there’s more air in fibreglass insulation, while mineral wool is a much denser material.
 While both are fire resistant to an extent, mineral wool is better in this regard, too, thanks to the nature of its material.

-While it’s hard to make a definitive decision, for its price - and the other benefits it brings - mineral wool does perform better than fibreglass in many situations.
+While it’s hard to make a definitive decision, for its price - and the other benefits it brings - mineral wool does perform better than fibreglass insulation in many situations.
 The higher R numbers are the stand out statistic, but the soundproofing and fire resistant nature add more value to the higher price.

 Fibreglass insulation is used in a lot of properties, however, especially where the climates and temperatures are more consistent and mild - as a smaller R number is needed for the right amount of insulation.